backstage/backstage/docs/getting-started/homepage.md

 ### 4. Update sidebar items

-Let's update the route for "Home" in the Backstage sidebar to point to the new home page.
+Let's update the route for "Home" in the Backstage sidebar to point to the new homepage.
 We'll also add a Sidebar item to quickly open Catalog.

 <table>
   <tr>